Lewis Montsma: Lincoln City

-On the 14 July 2020, Montsma joined English League One club Lincoln City on a three year contract, on a free transfer.
+On 14 July 2020, Montsma joined English League One club Lincoln City on a three-year contract, on a free transfer.
 He made his Lincoln City debut and scored his first Lincoln goal in the EFL Cup on 5 September 2020 against Crewe Alexandra.
 He would continue his goal scoring run, scoring in the second and third round of the EFL Cup against Bradford City and Liverpool.
 And his run of scoring would continue in the next game against Charlton Athletic, scoring his first goal in League One.

 On 8 January 2022, Lewis Montsma was injured against Oxford United, which was later confirmed as an ACL injury which would rule him out of action for up to 9 months.
 Following his surgery on his ACL, he would sign a new contract until the summer of 2024.

 Just over a year from his injury, Montsma returned to the squad on 28 January 2023 against Cambridge United.
+He would pick up a similar knee injury a few months later against Fleetwood Town which would see him miss the remainder of the season.
+It was later confirmed that he had ruptured his ACL as well as other knee damage and he would have a further 12 months of rehabilitation.

+Despite not playing during the 2023–24 season, the club confirmed they were negotiating a new contract with him.
+On 9 July 2024, Lincoln City confirmed that Montsma had signed a short-term contract for 6 months.
+He made his return from injury after 15 months out in the 2–1 defeat in the EFL Cup to Harrogate Town on 13 August 2024.
+On 23 December, he signed a multi-year contract extension which could keep him at the club until the summer of 2027.